robotools/robofab/Documentation/source/docs_objects/objects.rst

 ----------------------------

 - :doc:`Map <model>`: The objects and their relations.
-- :doc:`Pen objects <pens>`: About Pen objects
+- :doc:`Pen objects <pens>`: About Pen objects.
-- :doc:`PostScript Glyph Hints <psHints>`: Glyph attribute, contains glyph level PostScript hint data.
+- :doc:`PostScript Glyph Hints <psHintsGlyph>`: Glyph attribute, contains glyph level PostScript hint data.
 - :doc:`RAnchor <RAnchor>`: A connection point for Components.
 - :doc:`RComponent <RComponent>`: Belongs to a Glyph, refers to other Glyphs.
 - :doc:`RContour <RContour>`: Belongs to a Glyph, contains Segments.